Installing QueueMetrics on Ubuntu (24.04) and Debian (12) server

 OpenJDK 64-Bit Server VM (build 25.312-b07, mixed mode)

-3) Verify MariaDB is working and running
+Step 3: Verify MariaDB is working and running.

 systemctl status mariadb